JasonTan-code/blog/TaotaoBlog/content/en/blog/Monte_Corlo.md

 ## Method 2: accept-reject sampling.

-What if I tell you that you don't even need to calculate $c$, to draw samples from our "strange" distribution?
+What if I tell you that you don't even need to calculate $c$, to draw samples from our generic distribution?

 That sounds crazy, but it is do-able using a Monte Carlo technique called accept-reject sampling.